-What is ACT?
+What is ACT/MED?

-- Initial WI teaching licenses in cross-categorical special education and a full range of secondary education areas: art, biology, broadfield science, broadfield social studies, chemistry, economics, English, French, geography, history, math, music, physical education, political science, science, Spanish, speech communications, and theatre.
+- Initial WI teaching licenses in cross-categorical special education and a full range of secondary education areas: art, biology, broad field science, broad field social studies, chemistry, economics, English, French, geography, history, math, music, physical education, political science, science, Spanish, speech communications, and theatre.

-ACT is dedicated to high standards that are reflected in the admissions and course requirements.
+ACT/MED is dedicated to high standards that are reflected in the admissions and course requirements.

 - Hold a bachelor’s or advanced degree from an accredited institution in the appropriate teaching content area.
-A 2.75 cumulative GPA is required of all college coursework completed.
+A 3.0 cumulative GPA is required of all college coursework completed.

 - Be currently employed (or will be employed) by a public or private middle or high school.